matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 This endpoint requires authentication.

 The clients MUST include the correct URL for the language of the document that was presented to the user and they agreed to.
-How servers store or serialise acceptance into the `acceptance_token` is not defined, eg. they may internally transform all URLs to the URL of the English-language version of each document if the server deems it appropriate to do so.
 Servers should accept agreement of any one language of each document as sufficient, regardless of what language a client is operating in: users should not have to re-consent to documents if they change their client to a different language.

 The server responds with an empty JSON object.
 The server must not assume that